 Hallway shoe storage

+Great shoe storage ideas are vital, but especially in an entryway or hallway.
 From boot benches with secret storage to the space-saving tips you need to keep one of the house’s smallest areas tidy, we asked the experts to share their smartest hallway shoe storage solutions to keep you one step ahead.

 1. Use the space under the stairs

 The best small hallway ideas are all about making the best of the space you have – and that means all of it.

 ‘A hidden cupboard beneath a staircase in a hallway is a useful space saving idea for those wanting to avoid taking up valuable space with freestanding cabinets and cupboards,’ says interior designer Emma Sims-Hilditch (opens in new tab).

 While stashing shoes in this cupboard is one way to use this awkward spot, opening up the area can allow for an excellent boot bench location – no need to worry about lack of head height if the purpose of the space is sitting down.

 ‘When designing hallway interiors for our clients we often consider how best to maximize the storage space, particular if we are working within a small area,’ says Sims-Hilditch.
 For hallway storage ideas that work really hard for you, consider a storage bench.